+'''

--> vlan 5 members port 2/1 untagged
+-> vlan 5 members port 1/2/1 untagged

+'''

 Note.
 The port will be statically assigned to the VLAN, as a VLAN must have a physical port assigned to it in order for the router port to function.
-However, the router could be set up in such a way that mobile ports are dynamically assigned to VLANs using VLAN rules.
-See the chapter titled "Defining VLAN Rules" in the OmniSwitch AOS Release 8 Network Configuration Guide.
+However, the router could be set up in such a way that ports are dynamically assigned to VLANs using classification rules (see the "Access Guardian" chapter in the OmniSwitch AOS Release 8 Network Configuration Guide).